 In order to be considered for admission to the Nursing@Simmons RN to MSN program, you must be a U.S. citizen or permanent resident and have:

-A diploma or certificate from a hospital based program, or an associates degree.
+A diploma or certificate from a hospital-based program or an associate degree

-The Test of English as a Foreign Language (TOEFL), if your native language is not English.
+Test of English as a Foreign Language (TOEFL) score, if your native language is not English.
 The School of Nursing and Health Sciences TOEFL code is 3761.

 Your résumé should include:

 Educational background including institutions, degree(s) awarded, degree(s) in progress, dates of degree(s) awarded, and/or anticipated date of receiving degree(s)